prestonjcrowe/idletank/README.md

 - auto close modals
 - auto close toasts
-- always force director cam
-- always force full screen
+- enable f key shortcut for full screen

+## To Do
+- auto follow most viewed room when director mode is offline